 The Twisting tool is amazing.
 Expect a bumper crop of corkscrew buildings in the next 5 years.

 You can use the Bending tool to do something I've always had a miserable time doing in SketchUp.
-I wish I'd had it when I modeled Santa.
-A simple example: Select a cylinder, active the Bending tool, indicate an origin and axis of rotation (bendation?) and go nuts.
+I wish I'd had it when I modeled for Santa.
+A simple example: Select a cylinder, activate the Bending tool, indicate an origin and axis of rotation (bendation?) and go nuts.
 You need to try it to see how ground-breaking it is.